 Enjoying a hot shower, using your dishwasher and laundering your clothing are simply a couple examples of the home conveniences that necessitate hot water.

 You more than likely will not realize your water heater is failing until you only get cold water coming out of your showerhead.
-If you’re alert to these hints, you won’t miss a chance for relaxing showers.
+If you’re aware of these hints, you won’t miss a chance for relaxing showers.

 - Rust-Colored Water